mds1/path-planning/README.md

 - `imgformat`: Image format for figure.
 Should be left as `png`.

-Once imported, config_user.py is imported.
+Worth noting is the default approach is to create splines to smooth out the straight line paths to generate more realistic paths.
+If the splines are not desired, the can be turned off by commenting out `path = fcn.CatmullRomSpline(path)` in main_hdstar.py.
+When main_hdstar.py is ran, config_user.py is imported.
 This function sets up obstacles, figures, etc. You generally will not need to edit this function, but there a few things you can change here.
 - Modify the approach used to choose the next goal (when there are multiple goals) beginning at the line where `hyp = []` is declared.
 Currently, the goal with the shortest Euclidean distance from the start location is used.
   - If changing this, you also need to change the section beginning at `if len(gl.goals) > 1:` in main_hdstar.py
 - Under the comment `# Generating random fixed obstacles` is the line `rLoc = fcn.rectObs(newXFixed, newYFixed, newZFixed, 5,5,5)`.
 The 5,5,5 portion is what configures the fixed random obstacles to be 5x5x5.
 So modify this line if you want to change those dimensions.